Kaleo Solar Power Station: Developers

 The power station was developed by Volta River Authority (VRA), who also own and operate the solar farm.
 At the same time, VRA developed the 4 MW Lawra Solar Power Station, on 6.13 ha in the town of Lawra.
-The town of Lawra, Ghana is located about 71 km northwest of Kaleo, close to the border with Burkina Faso.
+Lawra is located about 71 km northwest of Kaleo, close to the border with Burkina Faso.

 Construction and funding

 The construction costs for Kaleo Solar Farm (13 MW) and Lawra Solar Farm (4 MW) were reported to be approximately US$25 million (€20.2 million), with loan support from the German Development Bank (KfW).
 VRA is expected to borrow another €15 million from KfW to add another 15 MW in the second phase at Kaleo.